daalbeat/docs/docs/team_members.md

 # Team Members

-A team is consists of team members and team agent.
+A team consists of team members and a team agent.